komalsrathi/env/README.rst

 Description
 -----------

-Commonly paths and environment variables required to run different **Leukgen** pipelines are stored in ``/ifs/work/leukgen/opt/.env``.
+Common paths and environment variables required to run different **Leukgen** pipelines are stored in ``/ifs/work/leukgen/opt/.env``.
 To use a desired environment, add it to your bash profile:

 .. code:: bash